abelsj60/my-site/app/data/clips/uva-is-the-wine-trade-recession-proof.md

 knows just how bad the economy will get—or when it will get better.

 One thing is already clear, though— cheaper is better as far as consumers are concerned.
-Nielsen reports that the $3.00–$5.99 category of wine bottles saw the strongest year-over-year growth at 12.9 percent to $189 million for the four weeks ending January 10.
-Yet wines costing$15 or more grew only 3.7 percent to $120 million during the same period.
-Indeed, that was the only price range to shrink last fall as the economic strength of the U.S. plummeted, dropping 0.5 percent to$311 million over the 13 weeks ending January 10.
+Nielsen reports that the $3.00 – \$5.99 category of wine bottles saw the strongest year-over-year growth at 12.9 percent to \$189 million for the four weeks ending January 10.
+Yet wines costing \$15 or more grew only 3.7 percent to \$120 million during the same period.
+Indeed, that was the only price range to shrink last fall as the economic strength of the U.S. plummeted, dropping 0.5 percent to \$311 million over the 13 weeks ending January 10.

 Without a doubt, premium wines are in a tough spot.
 Judith Fowler (MBA ’81), owner of the Clevedon, New Zealand– based winery Puriri Hills, knows that only too well.
-With just 12,000 bottles of wine coming out of her winery a year, Fowler agrees that cutting the price of her three labels, which range from $25 to$150 in the U.S., is a bad idea.
+With just 12,000 bottles of wine coming out of her winery a year, Fowler agrees that cutting the price of her three labels, which range from $25 to \$150 in the U.S., is a bad idea.
 “The price point has to say something about quality,” she said.
 A strategy of massive price discounting is incompatible with the small volumes produced.